 We are reviewing all accounts every day before we release the payment system.
 This is because of the known exploit of PPLNS, whereby a miner can use nice hash to hit the maturity of a just found block with many MHs to cause the allocation of shares to be unfairly distributed.
 It is not uncommon for a maturity block thief to hit a pool with 10MHs or more.
 We will confiscate your reward if you decide to try and steal the maturity blocks.
 Our pool is run by dedicated miners and we will not tolerate theft of our hard work.
 Just do not do it and play fair, you will not get you reward back.

-The lottery system was kindly written for us by one of our miners.
+The lottery system (currently suspended) was kindly written for us by one of our miners.
 Upon the discovery of every new block, the system picks a new lucky miner from the list of our loyal miners.
 This miner is given an extra rig in their account called "Lottery".
 This lottery is intended to be a bit of fun and to make the long days of mining more interesting.
-The lottery rig is a dual Vega 64 4Khs system.
+The lottery rig was a dual Vega 64 4Khs system.

 A common reoccurring subject for crypto currencies has been ASIC resistance and how we should react to any (potential) threat from ASICs.
 The article on the link below, sets out our (somewhat) formal stance on ASIC resistance and our intention to maintain ASIC resistance by swiftly reacting to any potential threat from ASICs and considering slightly modifying the PoW at every hardfork."
 More information here from the official Monero web site Monero PoW Change.